Skip to main content

 Select the template you want to add in ProductFlow and choose Edit Template.

-In the URL of this page, there is a Template ID.
-Copy the letter and number combination between the % signs and paste it into the proposition mapping in ProductFlow.
+In the URL of this page, there is a Template ID.Copy the letter and number combination that appears between the % characters and paste it to the proposition mapping in ProductFlow.

-Note!
-If you only have one Shipping Template in your Amazon account (the standard/default), leave the proposition mapping for Amazon V2 in ProductFlow EMPTY.
-The standard Shipping Template is automatically called by ProductFlow.
+Note!Do you have only one Shipping Templatein your Amazon account (the default/default one)?
+Then leave the proposition mapping for Amazon V2 in ProductFlow EMPTY.
+The default Shipping Template is automatically called by ProductFlow